vincoss/glut/src/GlutDev/Readme.txt

-navigation the item is not selected see CSS or JS script use latest bootstrap if not too much work runner should not cancel already running if duration expires just dont create new request and wait for already running requets fails if runId provided from config file. database error runs change project or run throws save attributes if multiple cli projects are running just duplicate those values, update table with auto-Ids avatar5.png find and replace with logo
+navigation the item is not selected see CSS or JS script use latest bootstrap if not too much work runner should not cancel already running if duration expires just dont create new request and wait for already running requets runs change project or run throws save attributes if multiple cli projects are running just duplicate those values, update table with auto-Ids avatar5.png find and replace with logo throws if database empty results